4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 Other Changes
 ^^^^^^^^^^^^^

-- Task serialization now also returns is_remote_task.
+- Task serialization now also returns is_remote_task and responsible_admin_unit_url.

 2021.7.0 (2021-04-01)